MakeSchool-Tutorials/Superhero-Team-Dueler/P04-Battle-Arena/content.md

 ```

 # Prompting for Armor information

+You will do this one on your own.
 Create this method that will allow users to create armor for any hero:

 > [action]
 >